 A motion to quash a warrant is a request for a court to find a warrant, or part of a warrant, to be invalid.
 “Quash” means to nullify, void or declare invalid.
-The two most common types of warrants are search warrants and arrest warrants.

 Search warrants are court orders that allow law enforcement to search:

-- a residence,
+- your residence,

-- a vehicle,
+- your vehicle,

-- a place of business, OR
+- your place of business, or

 The Fourth Amendment of the United States Constitution guarantees: